lewis-kori/gridsome-portfolio/content/blog/prowebscraper-intro.md

 ![setup_prowebscraper](https://res.cloudinary.com/lewiskori/image/upload/v1607584039/blog/Screenshot_2020-11-26_Job_History_dobfcm.png)

-The navbar provides us with the option of creating a new scraper, choosing this will present a dialog for configuring the scraper.
+The navbar provides us with the option of creating a new scraper, choosing this will present a dialogue for configuring the scraper.
 Here we'll provide any webpage url as well as any login credentials for the site should it require authentication.
 From the selenium post, we discovered that selenium comes in handy when we want to scrape data from javascript generated content from a webpage.
 That is when the data shows up after many ajax requests.
 Prowebscraper tackles this challenge elegantly with capability to scrape through sites with multiple levels of navigation such as pagination or content categories.

 For this example we'll use our favourite web scraping test site, [quotes to scrape](http://quotes.toscrape.com/js) with javascript enabled so as to test the dynamic content extraction.